stale-reactjs-org-translations/nl.reactjs.org/content/docs/reference-react.md

 However, it also preserves `ref`s.
 This means that if you get a child with a `ref` on it, you won't accidentally steal it from your ancestor.
 You will get the same `ref` attached to your new element.

-This API was introduced as a replacement of the deprecated `React.addons.cloneWithProps()`.
+Deze API werd geïntroduceerd als een vervanging van het verouderde `React.addons.cloneWithProps()`.

 * * *